 Section 1H.
-It shall be a violation of this chapter if the health care professional knew or reasonably should have known his or her conduct is of the kind prohibited, regardless of whether he or she is acting in his or her professional capacity.
+It shall be a violation of this section if the health care professional knew or reasonably should have known his or her conduct is of the kind prohibited, and regardless of whether he or she is acting in his or her professional capacity.
 If a health care professional is denied access to the information necessary to ascertain whether torture or abusive treatment has occurred, is occurring or will occur, the health care professional must presume that the prisoner is at risk of torture or abusive treatment.

-(a) compliance with section 1F; and
+(a) compliance with section 1F; or

 (b) cooperation in good faith with an investigation of a violation of sections 1D, 1E, 1F.

 Section 1J.
 Sections 1C to 1H shall apply without regard to whether the proscribed conduct takes place within or outside of the commonwealth of Massachusetts; whether it is committed by a governmental or non-governmental entity, official, or actor; or whether it is committed under actual or asserted color of law.

 Section 1K.
 Sections 1C to 1J shall not be construed to expand the lawful scope of practice of any health care professional.

 SECTION 2.
 This act shall not be construed to mean that the conduct proscribed herein does not already violate state law or constitute professional misconduct.